Piggybacking, meant to jump-start credit, can backfire

 Young people hoping to get a boost in their credit scores by "piggybacking" on Mom or Dad's credit card accounts may find the move could backfire on them and actually have the opposite effect than they intended.

 Yes, becoming an authorized user -- also called "piggybacking" -- on someone else's credit card account can boost credit scores of people who have no credit histories of their own or bad credit records.
 But if the primary account holder's credit profile begins to deteriorate, the piggybacker rides downhill, too, losing points off her credit score and maybe being turned down for loans.

 Among other things, the law bans credit card companies from issuing cards to anyone younger than 21 unless parents or other adults co-sign on the accounts.
-Young adults will only be able to obtain credit cards in their own names if they can show they have the means to repay the card loans.
+Young adults are able to obtain credit cards in their own names only if they can show they have the means to repay the card loans.
 Having a co-signer means both the young adult and the parent are responsible for repaying the debt.
 It's different from being added to a card account as an authorized user or piggybacker, in which the primary account holder is solely liable for the bill.

-Drilling Mom and Dad on their finances
+Drilling mom and dad on their finances

-Consumer advocates and credit counselors say it's a good idea for young adults to ask their parents or other adults a few questions BEFORE piggybacking on their accounts.
+Consumer advocates and credit counselors say it's a good idea for young adults to ask their parents or other adults a few questions before piggybacking on their accounts.
 Put bluntly, the important questions are:

 - "How is your credit, Mom and Dad?"

 - "Are you making your payments on time?"

 " ...
 [S]tudents have to know more than they are likely to know about their parents' finances," says Gail Hillebrand, an attorney and consumer advocate with Consumers Union, the nonprofit publisher of Consumer Reports magazine.
 She acknowledges quizzing parents about their financial health can be difficult conversations, "especially if Mom and Dad are writing checks for tuition ...
 It's an awkward situation."